Frequently Asked Questions

 Are your products Non-GMO?

 All of Bubbies products are made without GMO ingredients.
-Bubbies Kosher Dills, Kosher Dill Relish, Sauerkraut and Pickled Green Tomatoes carry the Non-GMO Project Verified seal on their labels and we are currently seeking certification by the Non-GMO Project on all other products not yet verified.
+Bubbies Kosher Dills, Kosher Dill Relish, and Sauerkraut carry the Non-GMO Project Verified seal on their labels and we are currently seeking certification by the Non-GMO Project on all other products not yet verified.

 Are your pickles/sauerkraut probiotic?

-Bubbies Kosher Dill Pickles, Spicy Kosher Dills, Kosher Dill Relish, Sauerkraut, Spicy Sauerkraut, and Pickled Green Tomatoes are all lacto-fermented with naturally present cultures.
+Bubbies Kosher Dill Pickles, Spicy Kosher Dills, Kosher Dill Relish, Sauerkraut, and Spicy Sauerkraut are all lacto-fermented with naturally present cultures.
 Bubbies chooses not to make claims that any specific strains or quantities of friendly bacteria, a.k.a ‘Probiotics’, are present in these food products because they are all crafted by wild fermentation which will produce different strains and varying quantities of bacteria from batch to batch.

 What is "lacto-fermentation"?

 Lacto-fermentation is a type of fermentation where by certain bacteria, mostly of the Lactobacillus genus, consume sugars and produce lactic acid.
 Lacto-fermentation is the magic process behind Sauerkraut, Sour Pickles, Kimchi, Kombucha, Yogurt, and much, much more!
-The lactic acid produced by these bacteria during fermentation is what ‘pickles’ our cucumbers, cabbage and tomatoes into Bubbies Dill Pickles, Dill Relish, Sauerkrauts, and Pickled Green Tomatoes.
+The lactic acid produced by these bacteria during fermentation is what ‘pickles’ our cucumbers, and cabbage into Bubbies Dill Pickles, Dill Relish, and Sauerkrauts.

 What is "wild fermentation"?

 Wild fermentation is a type of fermentation that occurs when the naturally occurring bacteria and/or yeast that culture on and inside fruits and vegetables as they are growing are allowed to flourish in the correct environment, such as beneath the surface of Bubbies cloudy brine!
-Bubbies Dill Pickles, Dill Relish, Sauerkrauts and Pickled Green Tomatoes are all considered wild fermented foods.
+Bubbies Dill Pickles, Dill Relish, and Sauerkrauts are all considered wild fermented foods.